Internationalization (i18n)

 composer require piko/i18n

-Example of translation file:
+Example of a translation file (fr.php):

 return [